brittmagee/ecommercepractice/README.md

 ## Brittani's CSM Technical Interview | Cypress.io
 Hi Tia, Jada, Abram and Jonathan!

 Please reference the information below to get everything up and running.
-I wanted to use a website template to create my tests and CI.
+I wanted to use an ecommerce website template to create my tests and CI.

 Hope you enjoy! ~ Brittani